 Breathe and realize that you are doing the work you need to become the better you.
 If you stick with sobriety, your life will become better than you can imagine.

-Change takes time, patience and hard work.
-No one likes change, but in times like this it is absolutely necessary.
+Change takes time, patience, and hard work.
+No one likes change, but in times like this, it is necessary.
 When you look back after obtaining some time sober, you will like where you are compared to where you have been.

 Find activities that you enjoy and throw yourself in them.
-Even great pastimes may pale in comparison to the extreme highs of drug and alcohol abuse, however, those roller coaster emotional and mental swings are not sustainable for long periods of time.
+Even great pastimes may pale in comparison to the extreme highs of drug and alcohol abuse.
+However, the roller coaster of emotional and mental swings is not sustainable for long periods of time.

 Practice, not Perfection

 Some days you will be a difficult human being to be around.
 You may even destroy some friendships.
-Though this seems alarming, as long as you do what you think is right and taking advice from others, then you are doing your best.
+Though this seems alarming, as long as you do what you think is right and take advice from others, you are doing your best.

-Telling yourself you can do it alone or you don’t need to bother your sponsor is simply not true.
+Telling yourself, you can do it alone, or you don’t need to bother your sponsor is not true.
 This is your disease saying that you don’t need the strong bonds and trust in another person when, in fact, you do.

-Take the leap of faith and immerse yourself in the sober community and 12-step program around you.
-You will recover and your future will be beyond imagining if you remain open-minded and willing.
+Leap of faith and immerse yourself in the sober community and 12-step program around you.
+You will recover, and your future will be beyond imagining if you remain open-minded and willing.